 Australia Assists is an Australian Government funded program, managed by RedR Australia that deploys technical specialists to work with governments, multilateral agencies and communities to prepare for, respond to, and recover from disasters and conflict.

-The 7-year, $80.7 million program enables the mobilisation and deployment of specialists into geographic and thematic areas of priority in line with Australia's humanitarian responsibilities and our national interests.
+The seven year, $80.7 million program enables the mobilisation and deployment of specialists into geographic and thematic areas of priority in line with Australia's humanitarian responsibilities and our national interests.

 Australia Assists has been an important mechanism for Australia's scaling up of humanitarian assistance to the Indo-Pacific region in response to the COVID-19 pandemic.
 By July 2020, 67 per cent of all Australia Assists deployments had COVID-19 preparedness, response or recovery reflected in their job roles.

 DFAT maintains a pool of highly trained staff through its Crisis Response Team (CRT).
 In response to a crisis, DFAT CRT officers can be deployed overseas at short notice to support Australian diplomatic posts and/or partners in the field.
 The CRT includes staff with high level expertise in humanitarian, consular, policy and technical responses and these staff provide essential humanitarian support in affected countries.
 The CRT was deployed to Greece in response to the Greek Fires of 2018.
-Several deployments occurred in 2019 including to the Solomon Islands in response to the Solomon Trader grounding incident, Hong Kong to assist with civil unrest and demonstrations, Samoa to accompany AUSMAT to respond to the measles outbreak and to Papua New Guinea to again accompany AUSMAT in the COVID-19 outbreak.
+Several deployments occurred in 2019 including to the Solomon Islands in response to the Solomon Trader grounding incident, to Hong Kong to assist with civil unrest and demonstrations and to Samoa to accompany AUSMAT to respond to the measles outbreak.

-Australia provides ongoing humanitarian assistance through trusted multilateral partners - including the World Food Programme, the International Committee of the Red Cross, the United Nations Children's Fund, and United Nations Population Fund - to save lives and address human suffering during the COVID-19 pandemic.
-Our UN humanitarian partnerships play a vital role in responding to disasters in the Pacific and Southeast Asia and during COVID-19 established a humanitarian corridor in the Pacific and Timor-Leste to deliver humanitarian supplies and personnel across the region.
+Australia provides ongoing humanitarian assistance through trusted multilateral partners - including the World Food Programme, the International Committee of the Red Cross, the United Nations Children's Fund, United Nations Population Fund, the United Nations Office for the Coordination of Humanitarian Affairs and the United Nations High Commissioner for Refugees - to save lives and address human suffering during the COVID-19 pandemic.
+Our UN humanitarian partnerships play a vital role in responding to disasters in the Pacific and Southeast Asia.

 - 1 Global Humanitarian Overview 2021 | Global Humanitarian Overview (unocha.org)